pabloelcolombiano/cake-dm/README.md

 As your CakePHP grows, the respective size of your Controller, Model and Template folders increases.

-Your src/Template/Element folder has probably become a mess too, if you haven't split it in several sub-folders.
+Your *src/Template/Element* folder has probably become a mess too, if you haven't split it in several sub-folders.

-New joiners wonder where to start, and just as you, which models relate to another.
+New joiners wonder where to start and, just as you, do not grasp which models relate to another.

-An alternative would be to split everything in plugins.
+An alternative would be to split everything into plugins.
 But this might not be what you expect from plugins.
 You would end up with a quantity of plugins added to the *real* plugins, and a deserted *src* folder.

-Sub-folders: this is the approach proposed by cake-dm.
+Sub-folders! this is the approach proposed by cake-dm.
 With domain separation in mind, the package proposes to split your MVC structure into domains.
+And sub-domains.

 ## Installation